go-acme/lego/README.md

 	log.Fatal(err)
 }

-// Each certificate comes back with the cert bytes, the bytes of the server's
+// Each certificate comes back with the cert bytes, the bytes of the client's
 // private key, and a certificate URL.
 This is where you should save them to files! fmt.Printf("%#v\n", certificates)